 Farm Dinner Theaters

-Farm dinner theaters, led by local VCE agents and Dr. Deborah Reed from the University of Kentucky, are a safe environment where, over a meal and through truthful, humorous stories, members of a local farm community may share conversations about the sensitive topics of farm stress and farm safety.
+Farm dinner theaters, created by Dr. Deborah Reed from the University of Kentucky, are a safe environment where, over a meal and through truthful, humorous stories, members of a local farm community may share conversations about the sensitive topics of farm stress and farm safety.
+Dr. Reed has found through her research that over 60% of farm dinner theatre participants make significant changes to their farm safety practices within 2 weeks of the theatre.

 Funding for the farm safety, health, and wellness work was sponsored by the Southern Risk Management Education Center Grant.